-- Bullying is the use of aggression with the intention of hurting another person. - Bullying results in pain and distress to the victim. - Bullying can be Emotional being unfriendly, excluding (emotionally and physically), sending hurtful text messages, tormenting (e.g. hiding football boots/shin guards, threatening gestures).
+- Bullying is the use of aggression with the intention of hurting another person. - Bullying results in pain and distress to the victim. - Bullying can be Emotional being unfriendly, excluding (emotionally and physically), sending hurtful text messages, tormenting (e.g. hiding football boots/shin guards, threatening gestures). - Physical pushing, kicking, hitting, punching or any use of violence. - Racist racial taunts, graffiti, or gestures. - Sexual unwanted physical contact or sexually abusive comments. - Homophobic because of or focussing on the issue of sexuality. - Verbal name-calling, sarcasm, spreading rumours, teasing. - When one child bullies another this can be referred to as Child on child abuse. - It can take place in the real word or online.

-Foundation Park, County Ground Lane, Swindon, Wiltshire SNI 2FD Tel: 01793 421303 | Mob: 07966 305320 / 07919 112982
+Foundation Park, County Ground Lane, Swindon, Wiltshire SNI 2FD Tel: 01793 421303 | Mob: 07919 112982